Wildland Management and Enforcement

 Brush Management and Weed Abatement

 "Brush" is the predominant native plant community in the canyons of Southern California.
-When adjacent to homes, brush management is required to protect the homes from wild fire.
-Inspections of brush-covered areas adjacent to buildings are performed on a complaint basis only.
+When adjacent to homes, brush management is required to protect the homes from wildfire.
+In February 2008, the Fire-Rescue Department expanded the Proactive Brush Management Program City wide.
+Door to door brush inspections are conducted of properties on canyon rim that have been identified in Proactive Brush Management program.
+Inspections of properties that are not within the program are performed on a complaint basis only.

 - Erosion Control